krymtkts/SnippetPredictor/docs/SnippetPredictor/Add-Snippet.md

 ## DESCRIPTION

 Add snippets with tooltip to the snippet configuration.
-The snippet configuration is located at `~/.snippet-predictor.json`.
+The snippet configuration resides in `~/.snippet-predictor.json`.

 ## EXAMPLES